 As the capital city, Madrid has the biggest party.
-Led by King Felipe and the Spanish prime minister, the celebrations are always televised, with a flyover from the Patrulla Agula (Spanish Red Arrows) being one of the highlights.
+Led by King Felipe and the Spanish Prime Minister Pedro Sanchez, the celebrations are always televised, with a flyover from the Patrulla Agula (Spanish Red Arrows) being one of the highlights.
 There are parades from the various branches of the Spanish military and police forces, and the event culminates in spectacular fashion, with a parachutist delivering a flag to the Spanish king.

 Unfortunately, not everything went to plan in 2019, when after an absolutely perfect descent, the parachutist hit a lampost on the final bit of the descent.
 Oops.

 Zaragoza has a double-whammy, because 12th October is also the feast day of the patron saint of the city, Our Lady of Pilar.
-The flower festival held in celebration of this is one of the great cultural events of Spain, even if this year’s event is likely to be a lot more low key.
+The flower festival held in celebration of this is one of the great cultural events of Spain.

 All in all, whether you live in Spain or are just visiting, it’s a great day to get out and about and soak up the party atmosphere.